flxst/nerblackbox/docs/docs/usage/getting_started.md

     === "Python"
         ``` python
         nerbb.init()
-        nerbb.download()  # optional, if built-in datasets shall be used
         ```
     === "CLI"
         ``` bash
         nerbb init
-        nerbb download    # optional, if built-in datasets shall be used
         ```

 This creates a ``./data`` directory with the following structure: